LaurentVeyssier/Udacity-NeighborlyWebApp/README.md

-# Udacity project - Web App with Azure Functions and Flask Webapp Front-end
+# Udacity project - Azure Serverless Application with back-end Functions and Flask Webapp Front-end

 This project is part of Udacity Cloud Developer on Azure Nanodegree.